LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

 Follow the steps below to create a GPU instance on [RunPod](https://www.runpod.io/) with template `distserve-evaluation`:
 - Log in to [RunPod](https://www.runpod.io/) with the credentials provided in hotcrp.
+- Switch the account from `osdi24ae` to `Hao Lab@UCSD` using the upper right button.
 - Click `Pods` in the left toolbar.
 - Click `+ Deploy`.
 - Choose `A100 SXM 80GB`.